TestniTester/telos/README.md

 Thats it!

 This is NOT gonna work if you are on WiFi

+If you have brand new install of wallet you can download last bootstrap file.

+Open file explorer and type in %appdata%/Transcendence
+1. close the wallet
+2. create a copy of wallet.dat (if you lose this, you lose your TELOS!)
+3. extract data from zip into opened folder
+4. open wallet.... (wallet should sync really fast)

 If you get any value from this you can